What former military members need to know about taxes

-While on active duty, you probably received a number of tax advantages, like tax-free allowances.
+While on active duty, you probably received a number of tax advantages, like certain tax-free allowances.
 As a civilian, though, most of your income will likely be taxable.
 Beyond federal income tax, you may also owe state income tax—which varies by state from zero to 10+ percent—and maybe even a local tax.
 There’s also Social Security tax and Medicare tax.
 If you are working as an employee, all of these are generally withheld from your paycheck.

 Location is important

 Not only do different states have different income tax rates, but different municipalities do, too.
 When deciding where to put down roots post-service, you may want to look up the income tax rates, as well as property tax rates, in the areas you’re considering.
 If you decide to buy a home, some states offer property tax reductions for veterans.

 You may qualify for tax breaks and benefits